Investing in Oregon's transportation future

 Prior to reviewing competitive process projects under the newly created Part 1 and Part 2 of the Connect Oregon program, ODOT will need to establish new rules that implement HB 2017.
 These rules are anticipated to be drafted in 2018-2019.

 Connect Oregon projects are eligible for grants that cover up to 70 percent of project costs.
 A minimum 30 percent cash match is required from the recipient for all grant funded projects (except Class I Railroads which now have a 50 percent match).
 Projects eligible for funding from highway fund revenues that come primarily from state fuel taxes, vehicle title and registration fees, and heavy truck fees (section 3a, Article IX of the Oregon Constitution, the Highway Trust Fund), are not eligible for Connect Oregon funding.

-If a highway or public road element is essential to the complete functioning of the proposed project, applicants are encouraged to work with their Oregon Department of Transportation region, city, or county to identify the necessary funding sources.
+If a highway or public road element is essential to the complete functioning of the proposed project, applicants are encouraged to work with their ODOT region, city, or county to identify the necessary funding sources.